medikoo/node-ext/README.md

 # node-ext - Node.js extensions

-Functions that complements Node.js API.
+Functions that complement Node.js API.
 _It's work in progress, new methods are added when needed._

 ## Installation